mxagar/mlflow_guide/README.md

 - We can add param/metric columns.
 - We can filter/sort with column values.
 - We can select Table/Chart/Evaluation views.
+- We can download the runs as a CSV.
 - We can select >= 2 runs and click on `Compare`; different comparison plots are possible:
   - Parallel plot
   - Scatter plot